 Action fields of Belgapom

-Belgapom has collaborated to the creation of the guidelines for the best available technology for the fruit & vegetable sector, which has been updated regularly.
+Belgapom has collaborated to the creation of the guidelines for the best available technology for the fruit & vegetable sector, which has been updated in 2014.

 Belgapom has been recognised through its umbrella association FVPhouse as a training office via a Q-for label.
 This allows companies to participate at Belgapom tranings & seminars making use of subsidies from the SME wallet (Flanders) and training cheques (Wallonie).

 The vigorous growth of the Belgian potato sector needs to be supported by a continuous innovation along the complete potato chain.
 Belgapom organises every two years the international event for the potato, fruit and vegetable sector Interpom in Kortrijk Xpo.

 Belgapom has also invested in a number of research projects, this in collaboration with Flanders Food and Walagrim.

 Belgapom has been actively supporting the congress of the European Potato Research Association (EAPR) in 2014 in Brussels.